Being Nutritious

 • 1 cup chopped Mushrooms

-• 8 oz (1 cup) Split Black Urad Dal (or black or green lentils)
+• 8 oz Split Black Urad Dal (or black or green lentils)

-• 3 cups Homemade (or no sodium) vegetable broth
+• 3 cups Homemade vegetable broth or low/no added salt vegetable broth

 • 2 cans (30 oz) No Added Salt Tomato Sauce